jigish/slate/README.md

     default myLayout2 resolutions:1440x900;1024x768;1680x1050

-Will trigger myLayout2 anytime the screen configuration changes to have exactly 3 monitos with resolutions 1440x900, 1024x768, and 1680x1050.
+Will trigger myLayout2 anytime the screen configuration changes to have exactly 3 monitors with resolutions 1440x900, 1024x768, and 1680x1050.

 ### The "bind" Directive ###